matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     - A Square **Is a** Rectangle.
     - Rectangle **Is not** a Square.
 - Interface Segregation principle:
-    - Make fine grained interfaces that are client specific.
+    - Make a fine-grained interface that are client specific.
     - Keep component focused and minimize dependencies between them.
     - Avoid a super interfaces.
 - Dependency Inversion Principle:
     - Abstraction should not depend upon detail.
     - Details should not depend upon abstraction.
-    - Important that higher level and lower level objects depend on the same abstract interaction.
+    - Important higher level and lower level objects depend on the same abstract interaction.
     - This is not the same as Dependency Injection - which is how object obtain dependent objects.

 ### Single Responsibility Principle